spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ### 3. loader.py

-This script is provides a simple way to fetch a single sample from Wirehead.
+This script provides a simple way, an example really, to fetch a single sample from Wirehead

 We provide two kinds of datasets for fetching dataL MongoheadDataset (dictionary-like) and MongoTupleheadDataset (tuple-like).